Meeting Time: March 23, 2023 at 10:00am PDT

 • Default_avatar

-Karen Redman over 1 year ago
+Karen Redman almost 2 years ago

 As a resident of this area, I strongly SUPPORT the appeal and OPPOSE the destruction of this heritage Valley Oak.
 It cannot be replaced or it's removal "mitigated".
 These old native trees are becoming all too rare in our neighborhoods and our City.
 This one should be preserved for future generations, not cut down unnecessarily for the convenience of the developer.
 It is at the edge of the developer's property - let them develop around it.